 Every time December rolls around, like so many others, we reflect on everything that happened that year, and in the beauty industry, well, there was a lot.
 We saw maximalist makeup re-enter the cat alongside bleached eyebrows, tons of glitter and more TikTok trends than we can count.
 The beauty industries have delved into themes of self-love and acceptance, which have radiated through beauty launches, campaigns and even formulas.
 On a more practical wavelength, the realities of the post-pandemic era have come into play and will continue into 2023.
 Basically, a lot of shizz has fallen off.

-After that thought, we like to take a quick look at the trends we think will fade away and predict what's next.
+After this reflection, we like to take a quick look at the trends we think will fade away and predict what's next.
 Without sounding boastful, over the years we've been pretty accurate, so read on if you want a glimpse into the Huda Beauty crystal ball.
-All we're saying is that the sun has set on these five trends... #RIP.
+All we're saying is that the sun has set on these five trends? #RIP.

 RIP: 20-step makeup routine, HELLO: Easy and effortless glam

-Before the pandemic, we spent TIME on our pacing - we wanted it to be flawless, which is somewhat ironic since we scratched that very word from our beauty vocabulary...we're stepping aside!
-We prime and prep our skin, buff on our foundation, apply a layer concealer, cream contour, set with powder, bake, powder blush, then spend at least ten minutes perfecting our brows, and that doesn't even begin to cover our eye shadow, liner or lip combo.
-Our makeup routine would regularly consist of twenty steps that would take us... honestly?
-30 minutes on a good day and 45 minutes for total glam. #SorryNotSorry
+Before the pandemic, we spent TIME on our rhythm... we wanted it to be flawless, which is somewhat ironic since we've scraped that very word from our beauty vocabulary... we're stepping aside!
+We prime and prepare our skin, polish our foundation, apply a layer concealer, cream contour, set with powder, bake, powder blush, then spend at least ten minutes perfecting our brows, and that doesn't even begin to cover our eyeshadow, liner or lip combo.
+Our make-up routine would regularly consist of twenty steps that would take us? honestly?
+30 minutes on a good day and 45 minutes for total glamour. #SorryNotSorry

 But as we enter our post-pandemic era, everything has changed.
 Throughout 2023, expect multitasking, easy-to-wear, and even easier-to-apply beauty to consolidate its reign.
 The Shades for the skin and lips will live in the spotlight, and we're not crazy.
 We want our glam to look effortless and let our natural beauty shine through.
-But don't get us wrong; we're not giving up on glam altogether - you'll still catch us at an event with a precision set rhythm, but on regular days we'll keep it minimal with multi-tasking sticks, natural brows and a few coats of mascara.
+But don't get us wrong; we're not abandoning glam altogether... you'll still catch us at an event with a rhythm set with the utmost precision, but on regular days, we'll keep it minimal with multi-tasking sticks, natural brows and a few coats of mascara.